-The best way to protect your data is to encrypt your files, ensuring that, even if they get into the hands of hackers or cybercriminals, no one can access your personal data. macOS provides a suite of tools to protect you, and, in this article, I’ll discuss the many ways you can use built-in macOS features to provide unbreakable encryption.
-(Unbreakable with current computing power; it’s possible that future super-computers will be able to break the military-grade encryption algorithms that macOS uses.)
+The best way to protect your data is to encrypt your files, ensuring that, even if they get into the hands of hackers or cybercriminals, your personal data is safe. macOS provides a suite of tools to protect you, and, in this article, I’ll discuss the many ways you can use built-in macOS features to provide unbreakable encryption.
+(Unbreakable with current computing power; it’s possible that future quantum computers will be able to break the robust encryption algorithms that macOS uses.)

 Encrypt Your Startup Disk with FileVault

-When Apple first added FileVault to Mac OS X in 2003, the feature was clunky, and slowed down Macs, and I didn’t recommend using it at the time.
-But over the years, Apple has improved FileVault.
+When Apple first added FileVault to Mac OS X in 2003, the feature was clunky; it slowed down Macs, and I didn’t recommend using it at the time.
+But over the years, Apple has improved FileVault, and processors have gotten much faster.
 Now in its second iteration – FileVault 2 was released in 2011 – FileVault is secure and doesn’t noticeably affect the performance of your Mac.
 While there were good reasons to avoid the first implementation of FileVault, there are no reasons to not use it any more.

-FileVault provides full-disk encryption: when it is active, every file you write is encrypted to your drive.
+FileVault provides full-disk encryption: when it is active, every file on your drive is encrypted, and as you write new files, they are encrypted too.
 No one can access that drive, or even start up your Mac, without the FileVault password.
 And if someone removes the drive and attempts to access the files it contains, they won’t be able to.
 FileVault uses uses XTS-AES-128 encryption with a 256-bit key; that’s a simple way of saying that it is extremely robust.

 In addition, FileVault 2 allows you to use Find My Mac to remotely erase your drive if your Mac is lost or stolen.
 And if you decide to sell, give away, or destroy your Mac, you don’t need to worry about securely erasing the disk.
 Since it is password protected, anyone who recovers the disk will not be able to access your files.
 It’s a good idea to erase it anyway, but there is no longer a "secure erase" feature for SSDs on macOS, so it’s really important to use FileVault on an SSD.